 For gaining mass, a gram of protein is suggested per pound of bodyweight daily.
 Therefore, if you’re 175lbs, you should be consuming at least 175 grams of protein a day – this can be often be difficult so some decide to purchase protein powders which are used in shakes.
 These are often mixed with water, or milk (if you’re goal is mass).
 They can be consumed between meals and will help make sure you are getting enough protein.
 If you’re not eating enough, or especially not having enough protein, you will get smaller!
 You’ve been warned.

 If you try these methods out and still have problems adding mass or weight despite working out properly and eating a heft yet healthy diet, you may have an ultra fast metabolism, or maybe a tape-worm!
 Let’s hope it’s not the latter but in any case, for those having trouble, you can also try the following:

 A common bodybuilding tactic to gain mass is called GOMAD where bodybuilders drink a gallon of milk day.

 “Weight gain” shakes combine protein and calories so that it’s easier to gain mass.
 Look for them near the protein powder.

-Be sure to let everyone know how you are doing in our discussion forums, and if you have any other questions feel free to ask.
+Be sure to let everyone know how you are doing by posting a comment.